anvarnarz/ML-clustering-kl-properties-vs-venues/README.md

 ![](/images/figure2a.png)

-<b>Step 4 is collecting data about each neighborhood using a Foursquare API.
+<b>Step 4 is collecting data about each neighborhood using a Foursquare API</b>.

 ![](/images/figure3.png)